Nothocestrum latifolium

 Natural Range & Environment

-Nothocestrum latifolium is an endangered tree endemic to Hawai‘i that is found in dry to mesic forests, shrublands, and grasslands.
+Nothocestrum latifolium is an endangered tree endemic to Hawai‘i found in dry to mesic forests, shrublands, and grasslands.
 Historically, it also grew in wet forests, shrublands, and grasslands [ECOS].

 According to the last USFWS 5-Year Review [2021], there are still wild and living Nothocestrum latifolium on Moloka‘i and Maui.
 On Moloka‘i, the species is rare but still occurs in dry forest and mesic shrubland and grassland.
 On Maui, the species is more common, and can be seen on the dry southern slopes of Haleakalā, East Maui, and in wetter ‘ōhi‘a and lama (Metrosideros sp. and Diospyros sandwicensis) forest in West Maui.